Seeed-Studio/ModelAssistant/docs/deploy/esp32/deploy.md

 ::: warning

-You need to complete the installation and configuration of ModelAssistant first.
-If you have not installed ModelAssistant yet, you can refer to [ModelAssistant Installation Guide](../../introduction/installation.md).
+You need to complete the installation and configuration of SSCMA first.
+If you have not installed SSCMA yet, you can refer to [SSCMA Installation Guide](../../introduction/installation.md).

 :::